fortune-max/invoicer/README.md

 This limits our request to all cashcalls pertaining to the Investor with ID of 3.

 - `?validated=1`
-This limits our cashcalls to only those which have not yet been validated (checked off on by a human).
+This limits our cashcalls to only those which have been validated (checked off on by a human).

 - `?sent=1`
   This limits our cashcalls to only those which have been sent to their respective Investor.